 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 600D and Leica SL (Typ 601) and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the SL offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 600D does not offer wifi capability.
+In contrast, the 600D does not provide wifi capability.

 Studio photographers will appreciate that the Leica SL (unlike the 600D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The SL is a recent model that features in the current product line-up of Leica.
-In contrast, the 600D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 600D was succeeded by the Canon 650D.
+Both the 600D and the SL have been discontinued, but can regularly be found used on ebay.
+The 600D was replaced by the Canon 650D, while the SL was followed by the Leica SL2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.